jadecobra/python_tdd_exercises/source/how_to/calculator.rst

         def divide(x, y):
       >    return x / y
       E    ZeroDivisionError: division by zero

+  dividing by ``0`` is not defined in mathematics and raises a ZeroDivisionError_ in python

 * which I add to the list of :ref:`Exceptions<Exceptions>` encountered